KassoumHabibou/portfolio/content/_index.md

               * database computation (with SQL and MySQL);
               * data visualization and analytics (with matplotlib, ggplot2, dashboards, etc.);
               * programming languages: Python, R, Stata and SQL.
+          #  With close ties to the French National Institute of Statistics and Economic Studies ([INSEE](https://www.insee.fr/en/accueil)), Center for Research in Economics and Statistics ([CREST](https://crest.science/)), research centers and private partners, ENSAI trains its students to become specialized **Data Scientists** capable of complex information processing and analysis thanks to their multidisciplinary expertise.
           icon: ensai-logo
           organization: École Nationale de la Statistique et de l'Analyse de l'Information (ENSAI-Rennes)
           organization_url: https://ensai.fr/en/